Sporting Cristal: History

+After retiring from football, Didí returned to take over the technical direction of the club for 1967, again obtaining the runner-up position that year.
+The revenge came the following season, in which Sporting Cristal obtained the highest score along with the Juan Aurich club, due to this the champion of the Descentralizado 1968 had to be defined in an extra match in which the brewers were victorious 2-1 thanks to two goals by Alberto Gallardo.
+In addition to its local titles, the young institution gained prestige for its international performances.
+During the 1962 edition until the 1969 edition of the Copa Libertadores, Sporting Cristal went on a 17-game undefeated streak, the longest unbeaten streak in the Copa Libertadores history, winning 8 games, and drawing 9.

+The following years would bring new titles, the first of them in 1970, under the technical direction of the Argentine Vito Andrés Bártoli, in a tournament that was hard fought with Universitario de Deportes and that was defined in the Final Liguilla of the tournament.
+In this last stage, the Cristal had the best performance and the highest accumulated score, thus winning a new title.
+Their last match was against Juan Aurich, defeating them 4-2.Of the 32 games played that year, the team won 18, drew 9 and lost 5.

 Sporting Cristal changed its shirt color from blue to light blue.
 They are known as "Los Celestes".
 During a brief period between 1978 and 1981, they again used blue shirts.
 In 1982 they returned to light blue as the color of the club.

 The 1990s were the most successful decade as they claimed 4 national titles (including 3 in a row) with coach Juan Carlos Oblitas.
-Under Oblitas, Cristal won 1991, 1994 and 1995 domestic league.
+Under Oblitas, the Cristal won the 1991, 1994 and 1995 domestic league.
 Then, guided by Sergio Markarián head coach they won 1996 league.
 By 1997, the team, led by Uruguayan coach Sergio Markarián, reached the finals of the Copa Libertadores, where they faced the Brazilian club Cruzeiro.
 The first leg was a home game, in which they ended in a scoreless draw; in the second leg, they lost 1–0.
 This is the closest Team Peru has come to the Copa Libertadores Final since 1972, when Universitario had a similar fate playing against Independiente.